S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB2.md

 - Use descriptive test case names to clearly indicate the purpose of each test.
 - Write assertions to validate contract behavior.
 This ensures that contracts function as expected.
 - Test edge cases and potential failure scenarios to cover all possible outcomes.

-### Integration with Hardhat

-Integrating Hardhat into your development workflow is straightforward and highly beneficial for efficient testing.
-Follow these steps:

-1. Add Hardhat as a development dependency in your project.
-2. Configure your Hardhat environment to suit your specific needs, including network configurations and plugins.
-3. Write tests using the testing object and run them using the Hardhat CLI.

 ---